RyokoAI/BigKnow2022/README.md

 **We are currently seeking contributors to assist in dataset collection and filtering.**

+## Rationale

+Existing large-scale datasets such as the Pile or vanilla Common Crawl all have notable downsides:

+* Insufficient attention given to non-English or non-European languages.
+  In particular, CJK languages tend to be neglected the most.

+* Information that is now two or more years out of date.

 ## Sources

 We are currently planning to include the following corpora: